aleron75/mageres/README.md

 * [AvS_DisableModules](https://github.com/avstudnitz/AvS_DisableModules) - Adds a shell command info:dependencies:show-removable which exports all modules which have no dependencies
 * [BitExpert_ForceCustomerLogin](https://github.com/bitExpert/magento2-force-login) - Magento 2 module that forces customer login to see website pages.
 * [CLI Plugin List for Magento 2](https://github.com/magento-hackathon/cli-plugin-list) - Get a good overview of plugins installed and be aware of their influence on your Magento 2 instance.
-* [CMS Page Status](https://github.com/mcspronko/cms-page-edit-status) - Shows a message when a page is being edited by an admin user
 * [Customer Group Payments](https://github.com/smaex/customer-group-payments) - Restricts payment methods to specific customer groups in Magento 2.
 * [Danslo CleanCheckout](https://github.com/danslo/CleanCheckout) - A drop-in replacement for the Magento 2 checkout
 * [Data Faker For Magento 2](https://github.com/experius/Magento-2-Module-Experius-FakeMyData) - Replaces existing customer data for fake/anonymous data.